 Prior to joining AFSA Tiana worked with the National Automobile Dealers Association, in the Membership and Marketing Department.

-Sheilah has been involved in association management for 31 years.
+Sheilah has been involved in association management for 35 years.
 She joined AFSA in 1983 as the Director of Programs and Conferences.
-In 1999, she was promoted to her current position, where she is responsible for planning and directing the activities of the Member Services Department, including recruitment and retention of AFSA’s Active, Commercial, Business Partners, Affiliate and Foreign Members.
-Sheilah also serves as the staff liaison to the Vehicle Finance Division Advisory Board, the Vehicle Commercial Credit Committee, the Human Resources Committee, and the Women's Leadership Council.
+In 1999, she was promoted to her current position, where she is responsible for planning and directing the activities of the Member Services Department, including recruitment and retention of AFSA’s Active, Commercial, Business Partners, Affiliate and International Members.
+Sheilah also serves as the staff liaison to the Vehicle Finance Division Board, the Vehicle Commercial Credit Committee, the Human Resources Committee, and the Women's Leadership Council.

 Sheilah works closely with members of the AFSA Independents Section Board and training directors from AFSA member companies to provide web-based training on Branch Operations Basics (BOB) for employees in the consumer finance industry.